groue/GRMustache/Guides/runtime.md

 ### Enumerable sections

-If the value attached to a section conforms to the [NSFastEnumeration](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html) protocol, regular sections are rendered as many times as there are items in the enumerable object:
+If the value attached to a section conforms to the [NSFastEnumeration](http://developer.apple.com/documentation/Cocoa/Conceptual/ObjectiveC/Chapters/ocFastEnumeration.html) protocol (except NSDictionary), regular sections are rendered as many times as there are items in the enumerable object:

 ```objc
 NSArray *friends = @[